Kensington, New York: Police department

+The Village of Kensington operates its own police department, known as the Kensington Police Department.

+As of June 2026, the Police Commissioner of Kensington is Jeffrey Greener.

 Representation in higher government

-Town representation

-Kensington is located in the Town of North Hempstead's 4th Council district, which as of September 2021 is represented on the North Hempstead Town Council by Veronica Lurvey (D–Kensington).
+On the town level, Kensington is located in the Town of North Hempstead's 5th council district, which as of June 2026 is represented in the North Hempstead Town Council by Yaron Levy (R–Harbor Hills).

-Nassau County representation

-Kensington is located in Nassau County's 10th Legislative district, which as of January 2023 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).
+On the county level, Kensington is located in Nassau County's 10th Legislative district, which as of June 2026 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

-New York State representation

-New York State Assembly

-Kensington is located in the New York State Assembly's 16th Assembly district, which as of July 2021 is represented by Gina Sillitti (D–Manorhaven).

-New York State Senate

-Kensington is located in the New York State Senate's 7th State Senate district, which as of July 2021 is represented in the New York State Senate by Anna Kaplan (D–North Hills).
+On the state level, Kensington is located within the New York State Assembly's 16th State Assembly district and the New York State Senate's 7th State Senate district, which as of June 2026 are represented by Daniel J. Norber (R–Great Neck) and Jack M. Martins (R–Old Westbury), respectively.

-Federal representation

-United States Congress

-Kensington is located in New York's 3rd congressional district, which as of July 2021 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).

-United States Senate

-Like the rest of New York, Kensington is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+On the federal level, Kensington is located in New York's 3rd congressional district, which as of June 2026 is represented by Thomas R. Suozzi (D–Glen Cove).
+Like the rest of New York, it is represented in the United States Senate by Charles E. Schumer (D) and Kirsten E. Gillibrand (D).

 Politics

-In the 2016 U.S. presidential election, the majority of Kensington voters voted for Hillary Clinton (D).
+In the 2024 U.S. presidential election, the majority of Kensington voters voted for Donald J. Trump (R).

 Education

 School districts

 The majority of Kensington is located within the boundaries of (and is thus served by) the Great Neck Union Free School District, while the easternmost section of the village is located within the Manhasset Union Free School District—although no homes are located within the boundaries of the Manhasset school district.
-As such, all children who reside within Kensington and attend public school go to Great Neck's schools.
+Accordingly, all children who reside within Kensington and attend public school go to Great Neck's schools.